kyliebalotin/Coursera-Case-Study---Bellabeat/README.md

 - Trimmed Whitespace in all chosen datasets
 - Filtered looking for blank cells.
 I only found blank cells in the dailyActivity's column Fat, which I do not plan to use in the Analysis step.
 - Converted the Date/Time columns of the datasets to Timestamps as I encountered issues when initially trying to upload the data into BigQuery.
+- Removed the 4/12/2016 logs from the Fitabase Data 3.12.16-4.11.16 datasets as this day is outside the time peroid.
+I was able to filter for this date and then deleted any rows containing data from this date.

 After uploading the datasets into BigQuery, I checked all the datasets for the number of unique Id values.
 I noticed that the dailyActivity and hourlySteps datasets have more unique Ids than expected (>30).
 This decreases the reliability of the data and leads me to have some skepticism about the quality of the data.
 I did not delete any data, but I am aware this does not match my expectation of what the data should look like (30 participants = 30 unique Ids).
 When I checked the dailyActivity and hourlyStep Ids, I saw overlap.
 The queries used for these steps are saved in the [FitBit Data folder](https://github.com/kyliebalotin/Coursera-Case-Study---Bellabeat/tree/main/Analysis/FitBit_Data).